Invite Craig to speak at your event in 2025.

 2. Develop your leadership growth plan.

 If you want to become great, you need to be specific about the ways you want to grow.
 You cannot strengthen a skill you don’t define.
+Here are practical ways to develop your leadership growth areas.

 Ask yourself: What specific trait do you need to develop in your own leadership?
 What is the top area you want to improve?